Cissoid of Diocles: Definition, Construction

 Graph of Cissoid of Diocles with a = 1.

-The Cissoid of Diocles (sometimes called “the” cissoid) is a pedal curve with the Cartesian equation
+The Cissoid of Diocles is defined with the Cartesian equation

 cissoid of diocles equation

-r = 2a tan θ sin θ.
+and the polar equation r = 2a tan θ sin θ.

-The curve is named after Diocles , who originally studied the cissoid to try and solve the classic problem of finding the length of the side of a cube with volume twice that of the given cube.
+The curve is named after Diocles , who originally studied the cissoid in about 180 BC to try and solve the classic problem of finding the length of the side of a cube with volume twice that of the given cube.
 This problem, called doubling the cube, involves two quantities a and b; you have to find x and y such that a, x, y, b are in geometric progression.
 “Doubling the cube” happens when b = 2a [1]; This result is not obvious though, so don’t be alarmed if you can’t connect the dots.

 The name “cissoid” is found in the work of Geminus approximately 100 years later.
 Fermat and Roberval constructed the tangent in 1634; from any given point on the cissoid there are one or three tangents.